 Prodigy - Serrated

 Design cues for the new Prodigy were inspired by the award-winning LMF II, another knife engineered by Gerber's Jeff Freeman.
 The Prodigy is much smaller (9.75" overall length), but it certainly packs as much punch as its predecessor.
-The full tang, U.S. 420HC Stainless Steel blade is beefy, and coated with black oxide for improved corrosion resistance and reduced visual signature.
+The full tang, U.S. 420HC Stainless Steel blade is beefy, and coated with ceramic for improved corrosion resistance and reduced visual signature.
 The ergonomic over-molded rubber handles ensures a soft, comfortable, but secure grip in all conditions.
 Its also MIRS compliant.
 Much like the knife, the sheath is designed to live up to the task with a friction-release thumb lock for security and a list of non-detection features.
 Noise is dampened thanks to a molded softgrip coating which, like the ballistic nylon material, is MIRS compliant.
 It's also MOLLE compatible and comes with a leg strap.

 - Overall Length: 9.75"